 In addition, the person must meet the criteria in one of the following categories:

-The person with type 1 diabetes is considered as actively planning pregnancy and should be having regular engagement with pre-conception care services such as an endocrinologist, diabetologist and/or specialist physician, ideally at least every 6-8 weeks and more frequently if there is sub-optimal glycaemic control.
-An authorised health professional may certify eligibility for an initial 6-month period on the basis of the person seeking active pre-pregnancy care and committing to regular engagement with the pre-conception care service provider.
+The woman with type 1 diabetes is considered as actively planning pregnancy and should be having regular engagement with pre-conception care services such as an endocrinologist, diabetologist and/or specialist physician, ideally at least every 6-8 weeks and more frequently if there is sub-optimal glycaemic control.
+A health professional authorised to assess and certify eligibility to access the CGM Initiative for an initial 6-month period on the basis of the person seeking active pre-pregnancy care and committing to regular engagement with the pre-conception care service provider.

 If at the end of the initial 6-month period the pre-conception care is continuing, an authorised health professional may certify eligibility for a further 6-month period.
-A maximum of two, 6-month access periods (up to a maximum period of 12 months) may be authorised.
+A maximum of two, 6-month access periods (up to a maximum period of 12 months in total) may be authorised.